 - the gift has been sent directly from the contracting country to the EU.

-Such contracting countries are e.g. Norway, Switzerland, Iceland, the West Balkan countries, the Mediterranean countries, Mexico, Chile, People’s Republic of Korea, South Africa and the developing countries (the GSP countries).
+Such contracting countries are e.g. the United Kingdom, Norway, Switzerland, Japan, Iceland, the West Balkan countries, the Mediterranean countries, Mexico, Chile, Republic of Korea, South Africa and the developing countries (the GSP countries).
 Instead of exemption from customs duty, the GSP treatment can just mean a reduced rate of duty.
 Certain products from some GSP countries are not entitled to any preferential treatment at all.

 The general value limit for a gift consignment entitled to preferential treatment without proof of origin is 500 euro.
 The general value limit for gift consignments from Syria is 180 euro.